Sep 27, 2024

 At the conclusion of their dialog, Dr. Adachi and Ogawa offered some closing comments.

-Dr. Adachi: As part of our efforts to realize nature positivity, we would like you to promote recycling-based manufacturing from the design stage.
+Dr. Adachi: As part of our efforts to realize nature positive economy, I would like you to promote manufacturing based on recycling from the design stage.

 Ogawa: In July 2024, the PHD Corporate Technology Sector formulated a “Technology Future Vision” that includes themes that cannot be separated from nature—including energy, water, and food.
 Nature is the source of everything.
 Using this as our starting point, we will consider new ways of doing business, of creating new communities, of producing food and new energy, and new ways of recycling resources—all aligned to the theme of “nature.”
 We will also consider combining nature and AI.
 By doing so, a new future will open up for the Panasonic Group.